How To: Dye Carpet

 - Nylon will melt under fire, creating a plastic-like bead as it curls up and solidifies.

 If your test proves inconclusive, cut a one-inch square from an inconspicuous corner and take it to a carpet showroom for a professional opinion.

 Prepare the room by clearing out every piece of furniture.
-Then, remove all baseboard molding using a claw hammer and either a prybar or a more specialized Trim Puller.
+Then, remove all baseboard molding using a claw hammer or pry bar.
 Take care not to damage baseboards if you intend to reuse them (you may even wish to give them a fresh coat of paint).
 For a truly updated room, install new baseboards when the carpet is dyed.

 While you don’t need to remove the baseboards, it’s recommended.
 Doing so will ensure the dye job extends all the way to the wall (as opposed to leaving the edges along the baseboards a slightly lighter shade of dye).
 Plus, re-installing baseboards after the job might cover any color bleeding along the bottom of the wall.